 You might expect one of Austria’s finest collections of paintings and graphics works to reside in some grand museum.
 Instead, the efforts of such artists as Rembrandt, Titian, Klimt, Rubens, Bruegel, Dürer, and van Dyck find a home in a Viennese university: the Academy of Fine Arts Vienna.

 - Selected highlights are open to the public

-- Collection includes modern and contemporary art, too
+- Art collection includes modern and contemporary pieces, too

 - Home to Hieronymus Bosch’s Last Judgement